grmunjal/tutgit/README.txt

 	- or using bash scripts based on the fact that processing one file is independent of processing another.
 		- So we can split up the barcode file into segments and then process in parallel
 		- somewhat hard to see the gain from this on tutorial data because the sample number is small

+Note:
+A lot of intermediate files are created during the following process.
+I did not write commands to clean these up as I needed to go back a step or two sometimes during this implementation.

 #---------- Requirements (and how to get them) ----------#